B1nus/caput-venti-interview/README.md

 # secure api implementation
 Start the backend by running `npx tsx app.ts` while in the `./src` directory.
 You can see documentation for the api at `https://localhost:3000/api-docs` in a browser of your choice.

 This is my first time using javascript/typescript to make a webserver.
-It's easy to see why many people use this to write webservers when the ecosystem is so mature and helpfull. express, prisma, express-validator, express-api-limiter, swagger, winston, they are all super easy to use and cut down on development time and cost.
+It's easy to see why many people use this to write webservers when the ecosystem is so mature and helpful. express, prisma, express-validator, express-api-limiter, swagger, winston, they are all super easy to use and cut down on development time.

 I've done my best to follow SOC and other reasonable design patterns for code organisation.
 For example by only importing crypto, bcrypt and jsonwebtoken in `./crypto.ts` so you can be sure that all encryption, decryption and hashing occurs in those functions.
-Then again, I'm not aware of too many conventions and I might have broken some I'm not aware of.

 # security considerations
 I'm using simple integers for id's for the transactions and users.
 It could be more secure to use another method which hides the order of creation of users and transactions, but I opted for simple integers for it's simplicity and performance.